Florin Stoian — Product Designer

 Selected work

-A workout-logging app for serious lifters, built for iPhone.
-I worked on all of it: the idea, the brand, the design, and the app itself.
+A workout log for serious lifters, built for iPhone.
+I made all of it: the idea, the brand, the design system, and the product decisions behind every screen.

 01 The problem — what it is & who it's for